-Our performance for the year demonstrated the resiliency of our business model, the efficacy of our end-market diversification strategy and the strength of our balance sheet, notwithstanding the continuing COVID-19 market, supply chain and inflation challenges.
-While these challenges negatively impacted sales and operating profit by delaying shipments to future periods, we generated operating cash flow, paid off the remaining debt from our 2019 acquisition of Southwest Electronic Energy Corporation and increased our backlog exiting 2021 by over 60% from 2020.
-We also continued our aggressive pursuit of exciting new revenue opportunities, both organically through market and sales-reach expansion, new product development and customer partnerships, and continued progress on our transformational new projects, and through M&A with our acquisition of Excell Battery Group, which expands our participation in a variety of industrial markets and further exposes us to new currently unserved OEM device verticals such as automated meter reading, ruggedized computers, and mining, and other mission critical applications which demand uncompromised safety, service, reliability and quality.
+Our performance for 2022 showcased these key capabilities in a challenging environment.
+Our consolidated sales increased 34% to \$131.8 million with solid growth in both commercial and government/defense sales resulting in a 70/30 split between these market sectors, respectively.
+We continued our aggressive pursuit of exciting new revenue opportunities, both organically through market and sales-reach expansion, new product development and customer partnerships, and continued progress on our transformational new projects.
+With the successful integration of our December 2021 acquisition of Excell Battery Group, we expanded our participation in a variety of industrial markets which further diversifies us into new currently unserved OEM device verticals such as automated meter reading, ruggedized computers, and mining, and other mission critical applications that demand uncompromised safety, service, reliability and quality.